 8. Whitewater State Park

-This popular 2,700-acre park just 25 miles east of Rochester features picture-perfect limestone bluffs and deep ravines, but its flowing waters are its main draw.
+This popular 2,700-acre park just 25 miles east of Rochester in Southern Minnesota features picture-perfect limestone bluffs and deep ravines, but its flowing waters are its main draw.
+While you are nearby, check out these best things to do in Rochester to fill your itinerary.

 A true angler’s paradise, the spring-fed Trout Run Creek and Whitewater River thrive with brook, rainbow, and brown trout, drawing in travelers looking to cast a line.

-But more than just fishing, Whitewater State Park offers a myriad of outdoor activities, which includes swimming from the beaches of Whitewater River and hiking along the picturesque limestone bluff trails.
+But more than just fishing, Whitewater State Park offers a myriad of outdoor activities, which include swimming from the beaches of the Whitewater River and hiking along the picturesque limestone bluff trails.

 Visitors can also scale Chimney Rock for spectacular views of the verdant landscape.
 For interpretive programs about the natural and human history of the areas, travelers can take a trip to the visitor’s center.